 What candidate would you suggest for the identity matrix?

 Think simple, take a 2D case.
 Some students, even those who have taken matrix algebra, suggest I suggest analyzing the defining property , that is

 Upon multiplication this becomes

-This should be true for ANY Selecting from the upper left corner we see that Similarly, equating the elements in the lower right corner, we get The equation simplifies to
+This should be true for ANY Selecting and comparing elements in the upper left corner we see that Similarly, equating the elements in the lower right corner, we get The equation simplifies to

 This implies Thus, This easily generalizes to higher dimensions: